 Lansing, MI 48933

-Or even better, send us a note using the form below.
-Thanks for your patience to allow time for a MiCAN team member to get back to you.
+Or, even better, send us a note using the form below.
+Thanks for your patience in waiting for a MiCAN team member to get back to you.

 My name is Nevaeh and I am a student at Grand Blanc West Middle School.
 I’m in 8th grade and I am doing a research project on environmental impacts caused by humans.
 Part of my research requires me to connect with and talk to a person who is knowledgeable about my topic, and I thought of you!
 Would answering a few of my questions be something you might consider either on the phone or via email.
 If so, I have listed my questions below: